 Finally, the new rule eliminates the previously help regulatory provision requiring USCIS to adjudicate the Form I-765, the Application for Employment Authorization, within 90 days of filing.
 These changes further the applicant’s stability, reducing opportunities for fraud and protecting the security of the EAD application process.
 By revising such application procedures and by editing the provisions affecting the validity of I-140 Immigrant Petitions for Alien Workers, the final rule amends the current scheme governing certain immigrant and nonimmigrant visa programs to further enhance job portability for workers and to leverage US businesses in retaining highly valued individuals.

 The final rule is set to go into effect on January 17, 2017.
 For more information on the final rule and those visa holders protected under the amendments and improvements put forth by the rule, visit the DHS Brief.
-If you are currently benefitting from an employment-based visa program and are seeking clarification on the aforementioned improvements to the final rule, call Lubiner, Schmidt & Palumbo today for a free consultation.
+If you are currently benefitting from an employment-based visa program and are seeking clarification on the aforementioned improvements to the final rule, call Lubiner, Schmidt & Palumbo today for a consultation.